tfsojon/richinsql-blog/content/english/scripts/Availability-Agent.md

 These steps should be first carried out on the primary node in your availabiltiy group.

+Ensure your connected to the primary node in your availability group Change database context to the database you would like the soloution installed within.
-Run the install-soloution.sql script from the zip file, this will create the DBA_Tasks database if it doesn't already exist, if you already have a DBA database, update the script accordinly.
+Run the ExcludedJobCheck.sql script from the zip file.

+### Installing & Using The Script

+If you wou